screeps/docs/source/introduction.md

 **![](img/colony-center.png)**

 **Energy sources** are the main game resource.
 They can be harvested by worker creeps.
-The amount of energy in a source is limited, but resumes once in 300 game ticks.
+The amount of energy in a source is limited, but regenerates once in 300 game ticks.

 **Spawns** are your colony centers.
 They can accumulate mined energy and use it to create your units.
 There may be no more than 3 spawns in a room.
 Hence, by building 3 spawns in a room you actually conquer it.
 You can have multiple spawns totally in all your rooms though.